 Do not sync unsubscribed emails status to Salesforce

 - By default, SyncApps will set opted-out status in Salesforce for unsubscribed emails.
 Please check this checkbox if you do not want unsubscribed email status to be synced.

 Do not sync physical address data to Constant Contact

 - Address data is a required field, so if it's left blank, it will return as an error, and the record will not be synced.
-If you do not need to address data in Constant Contact, you can check this option.
+If you do not need to address data in Constant Contact, check this option.

-  Retrieve state name instead of state code
+Retrieve state name instead of the state code

 Do not sync new Contacts from Constant Contact to Salesforce (One-Way Sync)

 - If you want the records to flow from Salesforce only and not add new records from Constant Contact, you should check this option; One-Way Sync.